-The Profiler 4060 represents a utility which can be used for printer configuration.
-It provides the capability to program up to 50 profiles whose contents can be defined and archived on a PC and downloaded into the printer.
+The Profiler 4050 represents a utility which can be used for printer configuration.
+It provides the capability to program up to 10 profiles (for PP 4050 and 50 profiles (for PP 4050XP/4650 whose contents can be defined and archived on a PC and downloaded into the printer.
 All relevant configuration parameters are presented on the screen in a similar way as they are shown on the printer's operator panel display.
-The utility runs under Windows 95 / 98, Windows NT, Windows ME, Windows 2000, or Windows XP.
+The utility runs under Windows 95 / 98, Windows NT, Windows ME.
+Windows 2000 and Windows XP.

-- Attention: The printer must be in the ONLINE state when profiles are downloaded from the PC. - Note: For detailled description of the Programm see Paragraph 3.6 Configuration Programs.
+Attention: The printer must be in the ONLINE state when profiles are downloaded from the PC.

+Note: For detailled description of the Programm see Paragraph 3.6

+Configuration Tools.